andrewthecope/TheCope/posts/2017/8/26/post.md

 I'll look for a workaround.
 Maybe this has changed in watchOS 4?
 Maybe there's some hack I can devise?

 Off I go on a journey to save the Blitz.

+Update: 2:34pm

+Crisis averted.
+It isn't immediately obvious, but watchOS allows background haptics during a current workout session.
+Enabling background haptics in watchOS, is a three step process:

+1. Enable HealthKit in the app capabilities.
+2. In the watch extension plist, add the WKBackgroundModes  key with a value of an array containing a workout-processing string.
+3. In the watch extension plist, add the UIBackgroundModes key with a value of an array containing a audio string.

+Would this pass app review to use for a metronome app?
+Probably not.
+But for a Blitz, it's a great solution.